 Having issues tracking and tracing products back through the supply chain to manage the risk and cost of recalls?
 Having trouble tracking profit by lot, producer, customer or consignment?

-Join our webinar June 5th, and learn our tips and strategies to improve traceability and consignment management including:
+View this on-demand webinar, and learn our tips and strategies to improve traceability and consignment management including:

 - Reporting on profitability of any bought or sold lot, or any combination, using consignment accounting features